EXPLAINER: What’s behind the baby formula shortage?

 WHEN ARE SUPPLIES LIKELY TO IMPROVE?

-Health regulators recently announced several steps designed to boost supply, including allowing faster importation of certain foreign brands.
+Health regulators recently announced several steps designed to boost supply, including allowing faster importation of formulas made overseas.

 The FDA is working with Abbott to try and fix the violations that triggered the shutdown of its Michigan plant, which produces Similac, EleCare and several other leading brands.